 Purpose: Provide ongoing fuel, in the form of carbs, to keep feeding the brain and working muscles.
 Focus on simple carbs because these are the most easily and readily absorbed.
 Also, regular fluid intake helps with maintaining hydration.

 Fuel: For training up to 3 hours, Warfighters should consume 30–60 g carb per hour.
 For training longer than 3 hours, Warfighters should consume up to 90 g carb per hour.
 For ease, the following options contain about 25 g carb (specific amounts noted).
-Educate Military Service Members to pack snacks in small baggies the night before the event.
+Educate Service Members to pack snacks in small baggies the night before the event.

 - 18 gummy bears (26 g carb)